 However, one distinct difference I noticed immediately was the closeness and proximity of the departments.
 The relatively small size of the facility seemed to create a unique synergy not possible at the larger watch houses.
 Accordingly, the teams can work together better because they are all near each other.

 Another detail I noticed was all sorts of components, such as mainplates and bridges, in unique colors such as purple or blue, that were being worked on at workbenches around the factory.
 It turns out that these parts were being prepared for the debut of the company’s new custom Configurator system that was launching the next day, at Baselworld 2017.

 Customization may seem like an obvious feature that all watch companies should offer, and many do on a much smaller level (engraved casebacks or custom straps), but to offer virtually every primary watch component, in a number of variations that customer can choose from, is a logistical nightmare, which surely becomes more difficult to manage as the volume increases.

 Interestingly, Armin Strom director Claude Greisler explained to Professional Watches how this ability to offer custom options was already one of the companies core competencies, as they were already doing some level of customization for over half the timepieces they sell (Armin Strom currently produces 600 timepieces a year).
 And so that synergy, gained from being smaller and closer together, also appears to carry over into their now growing bespoke business.

 While there are other watch companies already offering custom options, few have anything with so many different choices other than say TAG Heuer with their new Connected 2 smartwatches, which as of this year operate with a very similar modular system.

-This could become a very hot trend, especially considering the culture of Swiss watch industry, which is highly predicated on competitors following other competitors.
+This could become a very hot trend, especially considering the culture of the Swiss watch industry, which is highly predicated on competitors following other competitors.
 In fact, I’ve already heard of at least one more Swiss manufacture planning to offer custom watches soon.